-As the proposal relates to a Special Fire Protection Purpose (SFPP) it is subject to s.100B of the Rural Fires Act 1997, and is therefore considered to be integrated development in accordance with s.4.46.
+As the proposal relates to a SFPP development it is subject to s.100B of the Rural Fires Act 1997, and is therefore considered to be integrated development in accordance with s.4.46.
 This means that the proposed development requires authorisation in respect of bush fire safety because of the SFPP use.